On team structure for subscription products

 This blog contains notes from Joshua Seiden’s book – Outcomes over Outputs.

-Not only subscription news products but most Internet products now are omnichannel, i.e., they operate websites, iOS app, Android app, publish on social media, etc.
+Most Internet products are omnichannel, i.e., they operate websites, iOS app, Android app, publish on social media, etc.

 Is this the most effective way to structure the team?
 This post argues not and proposes an alternative.